tonymaro/HA-Kiosk/README.md

 ### Configure the Roku
 Set your Roku TV on a static IP.
 Assign the name "Computer" to HDMI1 input (or don't and change the automations.)
+Set the default Roku TV input to the HDMI1, now called "Computer"  That way every time it's turned on, it will start at the dashboard.
 Set the options on the Roku to network permissive for control.
 Again, having it on a VLAN along with the Kiosk PC is recommended.
 Set up the Roku integration in HA.